 Compact and easily navigable on foot, Wales’s capital city features striking modern architecture alongside fine historic buildings (including its terrific eponymous castle) glorious parks and gardens, several world-class museums and galleries, and an ever-growing number of innovative dining options.
 We’ll provide our hand-selected recommendations to help you make the most of your time in this fun and fascinating city.

 Take a taxi this morning, back to Cardiff Central to catch your train to Swansea.
-Here, you’ll be met by the very friendliest of local guides, and taken on a private tour of this most captivating corner of Wales, whose hidden beaches, soaring cliffs and secret coves could easily come from some faraway land.
-Your guide, a lifelong native of the Gower, will help you uncover some of the Gower’s best-kept secrets, stopping at an out-of-the-way inn for lunch as you go.
+Here, you’ll be met by the very friendliest of local driver-guides, and taken on a private guided tour of this most captivating corner of Wales, whose hidden beaches, soaring cliffs and secret coves could easily come from some faraway land.
+Your guide, a lifelong native of the Gower, will help you uncover some of its best-kept secrets, stopping at an out-of-the-way inn for lunch as you go.

 Your Accommodation on the Gower Peninsula

-Your host will be happy to arrange a taxi this morning to take you the short ride back to Swansea for your next train journey to Penally, a unique ‘request-stop’ on this line, built to serve your hotel here.
+After breakfast this morning, you’ll be met by your driver-guide again and transferred back to Swansea for your train to Penally, a unique ‘request-stop’ on this line, built to serve your hotel here.
 When you arrive, friendly staff from the hotel will meet you off the train and transfer you up the hill to your accommodation.